 Cost/benefit: health and safety standards

-Recipes from The Farmer’s Dog meet the legal standard of real food that anyone—people or animals—can safely eat, because they’re made with human-grade ingredients cooked at a USDA-inspected facility.
+Recipes from The Farmer’s Dog meet the legal standard of real food that anyone can safely eat, because they’re made with human-grade ingredients cooked at a USDA-inspected facility.
 Fresh, human-grade food is also lightly cooked to retain its powerful nutrients.
-Kibble, in contrast, is subject to multiple rounds of high-heat, high-pressure processing that strips food of nutrients and turns it into those dried pellets.
+Kibble, in contrast, is subject to multiple rounds of high-heat, high-pressure processing that severely damages the food’s nutrients and turns it into those dried pellets.

 Cost/benefit: real meat vs meat “meals”